 Mobile CTAs should be more prominently displayed on the Mobile websites.
 Try to put them in the upper left-hand corner of your mobile website version.
 Also make sure that web page content is short and makes CTAs clear and easy-to-find and clicked, having clickable contact info, with phone number and address.
 That will allow visitors easily engage with and increase the conversion rate.

-Make a shorter menu items for mobile and that will be suitable for SEO and easier navigation.
+Make shorter menu items for mobile and that will be suitable for SEO and easier navigation.
 If the navigation is not easier, users will be confused leading to the increase in the bounce rate.
 This usually leads to them quickly tapping out, which lessens your engagement time and in turn destroys SEO efforts.

 6. Understand Google’s Mobile Optimization Preferences

 You can have a lot of options for launching the mobile version of the site.
-Responsive design option is a popular choice that allows user to adjust automatically according to the screen size of the website.
+Responsive design option is a popular choice that allows the user to adjust automatically according to the screen size of the website.
 You can also control your site’s display using separate HTML and CSS files.

 Here’s how Google feels about each of these options: